LiTrans/BSMD-ML/federated/README.md

 - `private_key`: (string) Private key of the user who is signing the transactions

 ### Get all details from a generator
-To know all the details writen by a generator use:
+To know all the details written by a generator use:
 ```python
 get_all_details_from_generator(iroha, network, account_id, private_key, generator_id):
 ```
-This function returns a `json` with the details written by one genertor.
+This function returns a `json` with the details written by one generator.
 The json contains the id of the node who generate the information and the information generated:
 ```json
 {
    "nodeA@domain":{